Guide to Boundary Value Problems for Dirac-Type Operators: Introduction

 Ideally, a ``good'' boundary condition should ensure that the equation $\bar\partial f=h$ has a unique solution for given $h$.
 At least we want to have that the kernel and the cokernel of $\bar\partial$ become finite dimensional, more precisely, that $\bar\partial$ becomes a Fredholm operator.
 If we expand the boundary values of $f$ in a Fourier series, $f(e^{it})=\sum_{k=-\infty}^\infty a_k e^{ikt}$, then we see $a_{-1}=a_{-2}=\ldots=0$ because otherwise $f$ would have a pole at $z=0$.
 Therefore it suffices to impose $a_0=a_1=a_2=\ldots=0$ to make the kernel trivial.
 Similarly, imposing $a_k=a_{k+1}=a_{k+2}=\ldots=0$ would make the kernel $k$-dimensional.
 These are typical examples for the nonlocal boundary conditions that one has to consider when dealing with elliptic operators of first order.

-A major break-through towards a general theory was achieved in the seminal article \cite{APS}, where Atiyah, Patodi and Singer obtain an index theorem for a certain class of first order elliptic differential operators on compact manifolds with boundary.
-This work lies at the heart of many investigations concerning boundary value problems and $L^2$-index theory for first order elliptic differential operators.
+A major break-through towards a general theory was achieved in the seminal article \cite{APS}, where Atiyah, Patodi and Singer obtain an index theorem for a certain class of first-order elliptic differential operators on compact manifolds with boundary.
+This work lies at the heart of many investigations concerning boundary value problems and $L^2$-index theory for first-order elliptic differential operators.

-The aim of the present paper is to provide an introduction to the general theory of boundary value problems for Dirac-type operators and to give the reader a sound working knowlegde of this material.
+The aim of the present paper is to provide an introduction to the general theory of elliptic boundary value problems for Dirac-type operators and to give the reader a sound working knowlegde of this material.
 To a large extent, we follow \cite{BB} where all details are worked out but, due to its length and technical complexity, that article may not be a good first start.
 Results which we only cite here are marked by a $\blacksquare$.
 The present paper also contains new additions to the results in \cite{BB}; they are given full proofs, terminated by a $\Box$.
+For previous results and alternative approaches see the list of references in \cite{BB}.